Ocean Forest Country Club

-Ocean Forest Country Club, also known as Ocean Forest Hotel and Country Club, is a historic country club and hotel located at Myrtle Beach in Horry County, South Carolina.
+Ocean Forest Country Club, previously known as Ocean Forest Hotel and Country Club, and called Pine Lakes Country Club since 1946, is a historic country club and hotel located at Myrtle Beach in Horry County, South Carolina.
 The club and hotel were designed by an influential New York architect, Raymond Hood (1881-1934) and is an unusual example of Classical Revival architecture.
 Construction of the club began in 1926 and was completed in 1927.
 In addition to the hotel / club building, a 27-hole golf course was built in association with the club.
 It was designed by Robert White, a golf course designer and future president of the Professional Golfers' Association of America.
 The present 18-hole course dates to 1946.

 It was listed on the National Register of Historic Places in 1996.